voletiv/myPythonNeuralNetwork/README.md

 ### Python

-I designed the tutorial on Python 2.7.
+I designed the tutorial on Python 2.7, can be run on Python 3 as well.

+### Packages

+- numpy
+- matplotlib
+- ipywidgets

 ### Jupyter